-13 weird and wonderful niche Linux distros of 2017
+13 weird and wonderful niche Linux distros of 2018

 This is one that will appeal to the techies out there – the thing that marks GoboLinux out from the rest is its filesystem layout.
 Most Linux distributions use an archaic non-arrangement wherein an application's files are scattered around your hard drive in several different folders.

-GoboLinux adopts an OS X-like approach (which Apple took from RISC OS), and stores all files associated with an application in a single folder in /Programs.
+GoboLinux adopts an OS X-like approach (which Apple in turn took from RISC OS), and stores all files associated with an application in a single folder in '/Programs'.
+For instance, if you have a program named 'foo' all files pertaining to it would be stored in '/Programs/foo'.
+You can still install multiple versions of the same application if you wish, for example, for separate users on the system.
+This is managed by GoboLinux's file virtualization tool Runner.

-The most current version of GoboLinux is 016, released at the end of 2016, which includes further filesystem virtualisation tools in the form of Runner, and (if you can find it) a copy of NCSA Mosaic for a bit of old-school web browsing.
+The most current version of GoboLinux is 016.01, released in April 2017, but the project's Github page shows Gobo is in active development.
+The latest version includes a copy of one of the very first web browsers, NCSA Mosaic, for a bit of old-school net surfing.
+GoboLinux also now includes GoboNet, a lightweight and daemon-free network manager.

 5. GNewSense

 If you like software freedom, you'll love GNewSense.
-It's based on Ubuntu, but has had all non-free software removed, including those tricky non-free driver files that are loaded into the Linux kernel (known as binary blobs).
-Unfortunately, many of these blobs are drivers for wireless networking cards, so GNewSense may not be the best distro for laptops.
+The OS has had all non-free software removed, including binary 'blob' files in the kernel, so-named as they use proprietary code.
+Unfortunately, many of these blobs are drivers for wireless networking cards, so GNewSense may not work well with laptops.

-On the plus side, it has removed or renamed software that doesn't fit the Free Software Foundation's definition of freedom (Firefox, for example, is renamed as Burning Dog), and it doesn't provide any links to non-free repositories, making it even more free than Debian.
+On the plus side, it has removed or renamed software that doesn't fit the Free Software Foundation's definition of freedom.
+The OS uses a modified version of Debian's IceWeasel browser, for instance, to avoid using the Firefox trademark.
+GNewSense doesn’t provide any links to non-free repositories, making it even more free than Debian.

-Until we get the Hurd to replace the Linux kernel and create Gnu/Hurd, GNewSense – along with another Ubuntu-based distro by the name of Trisquel – is the closest we'll get to completely free.
+After a three year hiatus, the latest version of GNewSense, codenamed Ucclia, was released in May 2016 and is based on Debian 7.
+It can be booted as a Live CD to help you check whether it supports your hardware.

 6. Linux from Scratch